Influencer marketing — your ultimate guide

 What is influencer marketing?

-Influencer marketing is a type of social media marketing that uses the endorsements and product mentions from online ‘influencers’ to reach a brand’s target audience.
+Influencer marketing is a form of social media marketing in which businesses partner with influencers to promote their brand.
+It uses endorsements and product mentions from authoritative online influencers to get content in front of potential customers.

-The social proof of an authority in a particular niche advocating for a brand or product shouldn’t be understated.
-It allows potential customers to make purchase decisions based on the influencer’s perspective.
-Social proof is crucially important since 63% of consumers trust influencer messages about a brandmore than the brand’s own advertising messages.
+The social proof of authority in a particular niche advocating for a brand or product shouldn’t be understated.
+It allows potential customers to make purchasing decisions based on the influencer’s perspective.
+Social proof is crucially important since 69% of consumers trust influencer messages about a brand more than the brand’s own advertising messages.

-Influencer marketing has become a mainstream form of online marketing in recent years.
-This is likely due, in part, to the high levels of success that some advertisers have seen in the space.
+Influencer marketing has become a mainstream form of online marketing in recent years — thanks to the high levels of success that some advertisers have seen in the space.

 How does influencer marketing work?